 Our in-house laboratories are equipped to provide an extensive range of concrete testing and related materials testing services which meet the appropriate British and European Standards.

-Typical testing includes compressive strength of concrete cubes and cores, as well as bricks and blocks.
+Typical testing includes compressive strength of concrete cubes and cores.

 We provide an on-site service to facilitate the sampling and making of concrete test cubes as well as a collection service.
 All cubes are appropriately cured in readiness for testing at our laboratory.